pflooky/data-caterer-docs/docs/setup/generator/count.md

 ### Total

-When defining a total count within the `perColumn` configuration, it translates to only creating `(count.total * count.perColumn.total)` records.
+When defining a total count within the `perColumn` configuration, it translates to only creating `(count.total * count.perColumnTotal)` records.
 This is a fixed number of records that will be generated each time, with no variation between runs.

-In the example below, we have `count.total = 1000` and `count.perColumn.total = 2`.
+In the example below, we have `count.total = 1000` and `count.perColumnTotal = 2`.
 Which means that `1000 * 2 = 2000` records will be generated
 for this CSV file every time data gets generated.

 === "Scala"